claudecodeguide.dev

 Week 1: Sessions start faster.
 Claude Code knows your name, your projects, and your preferred coding style.
 You stop repeating "I'm working on Project X using Next.js."

-Month 1: Claude Code stops making mistakes you have corrected before.
+Month 1: Claude Code stops making mistakes you've corrected before.
 It remembers that your teammate's name is spelled a specific way, that you never want any types in TypeScript, that you prefer colons over em dashes.

 Month 3: Claude Code starts anticipating what you need.
-It knows which files to check first, which patterns your codebase uses, and which team members own which systems.
-It feels less like a tool and more like a colleague who has been on your team for a while.
+It knows which files to check first, which patterns your codebase uses, which team members own which systems.
+It feels less like a tool and more like a colleague who's been on your team for a while.

 Getting Started Checklist

-• After your next session, save one correction as a feedback memory
+• After a correction, ask Claude to save it as a feedback memory

-You do not need to build the whole system at once.
-Start with one memory in each category and grow it naturally as you work.
+You don't need to build the whole system at once.
+Auto memory handles the basics.
+The structured approach adds precision on top.
 The best memory systems are grown, not designed upfront.